 Quick Tip: You can string multiple pieces together if you need a longer tie!

 Pipettes are useful for taking a small sample of water.
 If you have trouble getting water into the included test tube when testing pH with a ‘drop kit’, this is a tool that will completely eradicate that problem.
 Pipettes are also very cheap so you can stock up on them once and have enough for many grows.
 I think of these as the low-budget version of the blunt-tip syringe.

 Get some Pipettes

-If you’re the type of grower that likes to foliar feed, a mister is a much better alternative to washing out a spray bottle and using that.
+If you’re the type of grower that likes to foliar feed or need to spray your plants for bugs, a mister is a much better alternative to washing out a spray bottle and using that.
 In addition to it being easier to measure in, it creates a much finer mist (that can be changed) which is much better than a regular sprayer can make.
 Although I don’t do foliar feeding personally, a mister is an acting general in my White Powdery Mildew Eradication Army.